Sorry, there are no events.

 MILL VILLAGE HISTORIC DISTRICT

 23.THE GRIST MILL, Waterbury Feed Company, 92 Stowe Street, is the only remnant of the industrial past of this neighborhood.
-A former grist and feed mill, was built around 1835.
-This squarish brick building has been restored recently after a long period of disuse and deterioration.
+The former grist and feed mill was built around 1835.
+This squarish brick building has been recently restored after a long period of disuse and deterioration.
 Remnants of the dam and penstock are at the rear of the building although the first mill on this site was built in 1807.

 Continue up the hill to view other houses and cross Thatcher Brook to Route 100.
-Turn right (north) and pass through the district called COLBYVILLE, where two waterfalls provided power for a variety of industries beginning about 1800 when a wool carding mill at the lower falls and a potato whiskey plant at the upper falls existed.
+Turn right (north) and pass through the district called COLBYVILLE, first settled in the 1780s, where two waterfalls provided power for a variety of industries beginning about 1800 when a wool carding mill at the lower falls and a potato whiskey plant at the upper falls existed.
 Later the Colby brothers began the manufacture of willow ware – largely baby buggies.
-In the mid-1900s this area included 15 buildings and employed between 60-100 men.
+In the mid-1800s this area included 15 buildings and employed between 60-100 men.

 As you continue north on Route 100, you will be paralleling the tracks of the Mount Mansfield Electric Railroad which was completed on December 18, 1897 and ceased operation on May 2, 1932.
 The route was 11.9 miles long running from Waterbury to Stowe carrying freight, passengers and mail.
-Take the first right after Ben & Jerry’s Ice Cream Factory (Guptil Road).
+Take the first right after Ben & Jerry’s Ice Cream Factory onto Guptil Road.

 Driving farther on Guptil Road you will notice the intermingling of old and new buildings.
 As you approach Waterbury Center, across from the Post Office, note the farm on the right with its eight-bay brick farmhouse and barn (MINOTT HOUSE).

-30. Return to Route 100 by continuing along Hollow Road and turn right to see the WATERBURY CENTER COMMUNITY CHURCH, completed in 1833.
+29. Return to Route 100 by continuing along Hollow Road and turn right to see the WATERBURY CENTER COMMUNITY CHURCH, completed in 1833.
 It contains timbers from the Lyon farm and bricks four layers thick to support the walls.
 In 1858 a second floor was added.
 This is now the sanctuary, reached by stairways on either side of the double-door entrance.
-During the Iranian hostage crisis, the marvelous old bell, brought from Boston in the 1880s, was rung once daily for each hostage.
+During the Iranian hostage crisis (1979-1981), the marvelous old bell, brought from Boston in the 1880s, was rung once daily for each day the hostages were held in captivity.
 On the day of their release the bell pealed 444 times.

-Also visit LITTLE RIVER STATE PARK (32), where the reservoir covers what had been some of the area’s most fertile farmland.
-Take a hike to the “ghost settlement” on Ricker Mountain following a map/guide from the park ranger station.
-To reach the state park, drive from the intersection of Route 100 on Route 2 west for 1.7 miles, turn right and follow the signs to the park.
-On your way to Little River State Park, notice the EZRA BUTLER HOUSE (31) at 73 North Main Street.
+Also visit LITTLE RIVER STATE PARK (31), where the reservoir covers what had been some of the area’s most fertile farmland.
+Take a hike to the “ghost settlement” on Ricker Mountain or the historical walk through the CCC Camp Charles M. Smith site.
+Information can be obtained at the Park Ranger Station.
+To reach the state park, drive from the intersection of Route 100 on Route 2 west for 1.7 miles, turn right on Little River Road and follow the signs to the park.
+On your way to Little River State Park, notice the Ezra Butler House (30) at 73 North Main Street.
 This is the home of Waterbury’s second permanent settler, Ezra Butler.
 This was the first frame house built about 1800.
-Ezra Butler was also the thirteenth Govenor of Vermont.
+Ezra Butler was also the thirteenth Governor of Vermont.

 Thank you for taking the time to visit our town.